Demonstration of the rotational viscosity transfer across scales in Navier-Stokes turbulence: Conclusion

 \section{Conclusion}

-Rotational viscosity ($\nabla \times \vec{\omega}$) is not typically emphasized in turbulence studies, which often focus on conserved quantities such as energy and enstrophy.
+Rotational viscosity ($\nabla \times \boldsymbol{\omega}$) is not typically emphasized in turbulence studies, which often focus on conserved quantities such as energy and enstrophy.
 However, we have shown that initializing the system with a point vortex distribution featuring locally concentrated circulation leads to a rotational viscosity spectrum exhibiting a distinct dip in a specific wavenumber range.
 This structure persists over time while shifting toward lower frequencies, suggesting that small-scale ordered structures are transmitted to larger scales via the rotational viscosity term.
 To the best of the author's knowledge, this represents the first numerical observation of such behavior.
 Previous theoretical work predicted recursive interscale transfer of rotational viscosity within the spin angular momentum-conserving Navier--Stokes model, but lacked numerical verification.
 In addition, the underlying assumption---the existence of local non-solid rotational flows---had not been theoretically justified.

 This study addressed both issues.
 The model was reinterpreted within the turbulence hierarchy framework: small-scale vortices may appear non-solid from a local perspective, yet still appear solid from a large-scale viewpoint.
-Based on continuum mechanics and vector analysis, we showed that the deviation $\vec{\omega} - 2\vec{\omega}_0$ is linearly proportional to first-order spatial variation, and thus non-negligible.
-These findings support the theoretical validity of the spin-conserving Navier--Stokes equations and suggest that, under certain conditions, small-scale order can be transmitted to large scales via $\nabla \times \vec{\omega}$.
-Spectral analysis of freely decaying two-dimensional turbulence confirms this transfer mechanism through the observed downward shift in $|\nabla \times \vec{\omega}|^2$ spectra over time.
+Based on continuum mechanics and vector analysis, we showed that the deviation $\boldsymbol{\omega} - 2\boldsymbol{\omega}_0$ is linearly proportional to first-order spatial variation, and thus non-negligible.
+These findings support the theoretical validity of the spin-conserving Navier--Stokes equations and suggest that, under certain conditions, small-scale order can be transmitted to large scales via $\nabla \times \boldsymbol{\omega}$.
+Spectral analysis revealed robust upscale transfer of rotational viscosity $\nabla \times \boldsymbol{\omega}$ across all viscosity regimes, with finer small-scale structures and enstrophy distributions captured more clearly at lower viscosities and higher resolutions.